Indomie: Nigeria

 In Nigeria, Indomie was introduced in the 1980s and is manufactured by Dufil Prima Foods, a joint venture of Indofood and the Singapore-based Tolaram Group.
-It is available in Chicken, Onion Chicken, Chicken Pepper Soup, and Oriental Fried Noodles flavours.
-There is also an Indomie Relish variant in Chicken Delight and Seafood Delight flavours.
+It is available in chicken, onion chicken, chicken pepper soup, and oriental fried noodles flavours.
+There is also an Indomie relish variant in chicken delight and seafood delight flavours.

 Indomie Nigeria hosts a yearly award ceremony aimed at recognising, celebrating, and awarding brave Nigerian children after rigorous search processes.

+The popularity of Indomie in Nigeria has led many Nigerians to believe that Indomie is a Nigerian product.

 Turkey

 In Turkey, Indomie is available in chicken, vegetables, curry, special, soy sauce, hot and spicy, and veal flavours.

 Serbia

-Indomie has been manufactured in Serbia since 2016 by IndoAdriatic Industry, a licensed producer of Indomie products, and is the principal manufacturer for the European market.
+Indomie has been manufactured in Inđija, Serbia since 2016 by IndoAdriatic Industry, a licensed producer of Indomie products, and is the principal manufacturer for the European market.
 It quickly became popular in the Serbian market.

 Pakistan

-Indomie has been manufactured in Pakistan by Pinehill Private Limited a licensed manufacturer.
+Indomie has been manufactured in Pakistan by Pinehill Private Limited, a licensed manufacturer.
 The company initially imported Indomie products before establishing a production facility in Faisalabad to serve the domestic market.
-Locally available flavors include Meat Masala, Chicken Chatkhara, Lemon Tarka, and Chicken.
+Locally available flavours include Meat Masala, Chicken Chatkhara, Lemon Tarka, and Chicken.